FASHION: Functional and Attack graph Secured HybrId Optimization of virtualized Networks: Related work

 Recent tools generate network configurations from a set of functional and security requirements~\cite{Subramanian2017,El-Hassany,Majumdar2017,Narain2008,Beckett2016}.
 Captured security requirements include IPSec tunneling, allowing only negotiated packet flows, and ensuring identical rule sets on all firewalls.

-Our work can be seen as unifying two recent works, one by Curry et al.~\cite{curry2019docsdn} and another by Khouzani et al.~\cite{Khouzani2019a}.
-Curry et al. proposed an optimization framework for deciding on a network configuration based on the given desired network functionality of data flows and the underlying physical network.
-Curry et al. showed how to produce a network configuration that meets all demands while blocking adversarial traffic.
-In their model, each network node has an input risk and nodes assume a fraction of the risk of any node with which they share a path.
-However, their risk measure does not take into account the ability of an adversary to pivot in the network.
+Our work can be seen as unifying three recent works, one by Curry \emph{et al.}~\cite{curry2019docsdn}, one by Frigault et al.~\cite{Frigault2008b,frigault2017measuring} and another by Khouzani \emph{et al.}~\cite{Khouzani2019a}.
+Curry \emph{et al.} proposed an optimization framework for deciding on a network configuration based on the given desired network functionality of data flows and the underlying physical network.
+Curry \emph{et al.} produce network configurations that meet all demands while blocking adversarial traffic.
+Each network node has an input risk and nodes assume a fraction of the risk of any node with which they share a path.
+Their risk measure does not consider adversaries that pivot in the network.
+To address this shortcoming we consider two risk measures in prior work, an declarative measure of Frigault et al. and an optimization based measure of Khouzani et al.